Excited state preparation on a quantum computer through adiabatic light-matter coupling: Results

 There are three cases where $\abs{E_K(s) - E_J(s)}$ can become small during the EXASP evolution. (i) At the avoided crossing, where the system transitions from the diabatic ground state with a photon to the excited state without a photon.
-In this case, the gap may be artificially widened by increasing the electron-photon coupling $\lambda$ to avoid non-adiabatic transitions (Fig.~\ref{fig:twolevel}b; right). (ii) If two eigenstate energies intersect along the pathway.
-From the non-crossing theorem, this can only occur if the eigenstates do not couple through $\hH(s)$ due to symmetry.
-Since $\partial_s \hH(s)$ shares the same symmetries as $\hH(s)$, this implies that the numerator in Eq.~\eqref{eq:Tcondition} is zero and no non-adiabatic transition can occur between the two states. (iii) In the limit $\omega \rightarrow 0$, the initial diabatic states $\ket{\Psi_J;0}$ and $\ket{\Psi_J;1}$ become pairwise degenerate.
+In this case, the gap may be artificially widened by increasing the electron-photon coupling $\lambda$ to avoid non-adiabatic transitions (Fig.~\ref{fig:twolevel}b; right). (ii) If two eigenstates become exactly degenerate and their energies intersect along the pathway.
+From the non-crossing theorem with one parameter $s$, this can only occur if the eigenstates do not couple through $\hH(s)$ due to symmetry.
+Since $\partial_s \hH(s)$ shares the same symmetries as $\hH(s)$, then if $\mel{\Psi_K(s)}{\hH(s)}{\Psi_J(s)} $ vanishes due to symmetry, so will $\mel{\Psi_K(s)}{\partial_s \hH(s)}{\Psi_J(s)}$.
+Therefore, the numerator in Eq.~\eqref{eq:Tcondition} will vanish for all $s$ and no transition can occur between the two states during the adiabatic evolution. (iii) In the limit $\omega \rightarrow 0$, the initial diabatic states $\ket{\Psi_J;0}$ and $\ket{\Psi_J;1}$ become pairwise degenerate.
 If $\ket{\Psi_0;0}$ and $\ket{\Psi_0;1}$ are coupled through $\hH(s)$, then the two states will hybridize in the $\omega \rightarrow 0$ limit to form a polaritonic state, and the excited adiabatic state preparation will become impossible.
 This situation occurs when the photon polarization vector transforms as the totally symmetric irreducible representation, but can be avoided using certain definitions of the path $\omega(s)$ and $\lambda(s)$, as described below.